swyxio/swyxdotio/content/writing/technical/how-to-name-things.md

 (Aug 2019 Update) Don't pluralize lazily, e.g. `blog.js` and `blogs.js`.
 This is terrible to grep especially with one name being a substring of the other.
 Prefer to name both items and collections visibly.
 This is similar to the Hungarian notation idea, but works even if you use a type system.
 [Tweet](https://mobile.twitter.com/swyx/status/1159462137745629185)

+## When all else fails... who writes the code?

+If you're still spending a lot of organizational energy bickering over a name... [remember this story from Bret Taylor about how Google Maps' Satellite Mode was almost named Bird Mode.](https://mobile.twitter.com/btaylor/status/1099370172916195328)

 ## Your Opinion Here!

 I [asked for more opinions on Twitter](https://twitter.com/swyx/status/1127648507676983296), and here are some I got: